 What are your favourite types of venues/spaces for weddings?

 TheSouthern Spain is such a wonderful location and each and every venue is special for different reasons.

 Tell us about a funny/hair-raising/near-miss wedding experience that you’ve had as a Celebrant

 I was busy telling a fabulous ‘how they met story’ which the bride had told me unbeknown to the groom, and their gorgeous 4 year old son, just after the laughter that ensued, poked his head out from the pew and said, directly to me, ‘What are you talking about!’.
 Everyone collapsed in fits of giggles!

 When you’re not busy being a Celebrant what do you love doing?

 I love to travel and spend time with my family.
 I really enjoy padel tennis and try to play as much as possible.
 I am also an avid reader and writer.
 My never ending bucket list seems to grow by the minute; so much to do, so little time!

 Isn’t Nikki an absolute delight?
-For more info about Nikki and here wedding ceremonies in Spain, check out her website here.
+For more info about Nikki and her weddings in Spain or to contact her, click here.